 The Busena Terrace Resort is a luxurious place to spend an anniversary or an indulgent weekend.
 Which is just what my husband and I did.
 On the clear blue waters of Busena beach, water activities, leisure, spas, and fine dining are at your fingertips.
 The Busena Terrace Resort will be a stay you won’t soon forget.

 Over the weekend, my husband and I celebrated out fifth wedding anniversary.
-We were lucky that it was on a weekend this year.
+We were lucky that our anniversary was on a weekend this year.
 And a long weekend at that.

 We arrived at Naha airport at noon on Friday and picked up our rental car.

 We usually get picked up by his family, so it was weird for my husband to feel like a tourist in his own town.
-After the first of several Okinawa soba, we took the highway for the less-than-two-hour drive toward Nago city.
+After the first of several Okinawa soba meals, we took the highway for the less-than-two-hour drive toward Nago city.

 The Busena Terrace Resort is part of a larger hotel complex/club area, so you pass through a security gate to get into the resort.
 We drove to the entrance where staff greeted us and valet parked our car.
 My husband told the staff his name, and we waited in the beautiful lobby with large open doors that faced Busena beach.